 I'm interested in cross-modal cognition and how we structure creative processes through embodied experience.
-In this respect, I’m particularly interested in creativity with sound.
+I’m particularly interested in creativity with sound.

 A central theme of my work is representing sound with image and image with sound to evoke, highlight and explore audio-visual relationships through texture, movement, light and colour; typically, I use a mixture of moving image, animation, illustration, photography and sound design.
 I use found objects and found sounds as materials in my work.
 To treat audio and visual elements without preference is important to me, so my workflow entails alternating image and sound production within a project to help create a natural reciprocation.